Zhrasa/London-Fire-Brigade-Callout-Analysis/README.md

  </div>

- The features, after One Hot Encoding had been applied to them, listed in Table XXVIII had the strongest connection to PumpCount.
+ The features, after One Hot Encoding had been applied to them, listed in Table XVIII had the strongest connection to PumpCount.
 It could be assumed that the automatic false alarms affected the number of pumps, while the NumPumpsAttending, NumStationsWithPumpsAttending, and PumpHoursRoundUp had a direct connection to PumpCount, but no causation.
 Special Service, on the other hand, correlated negatively with PumpCount.
 Second pumps more often deployed from Plumstead was an interesting observation.

-<div align="center"> TABLE XXVIII
+<div align="center"> TABLE XVIII
 PumpCount Correlation after One Hot Encoding

 | **Feature**                                                    | **Correlation** |